puste1/Protogasme-for-E-Stim/README.md

 The added code I have used to change volume in 79-0 dB is from <br> https://www.kn34pc.com/spr/arduino_pt2257.html <br>
-You have to download this code to get this compiled to Arduino UNI V3. pt2257_v0.3.zip
+You have to download this code to get this compiled to Arduino UNO V3. pt2257_v0.3.zip